plokhotnyuk/jsoniter-scala/README.md

   `java.util.UUID`, `java.time.*`, literal types, and value classes for any of them
 - Codecs for sorted maps and sets can be customized by implicit `Ordering[K]` instances for keys that are available at the scope of the `make` macro call
+- Core module support reading and writing byte arrays from/to Base16 and Base64 representations (RFC 4648) for using in custom codecs
-- Parsing of escaped characters is not supported for strings which are mapped to numeric and `java.time.*` types
+- Parsing of escaped characters is not supported for strings which are mapped to byte arrays, numeric and `java.time.*` types
 - Support of first-order and higher-kind types
 - Support of 2 representations of ADTs with a sealed trait or a Scala class as a base type and non-abstract Scala classes or objects as leaf classes: 1st representation uses discriminator field with string type of value, 2nd one